acquia/blt/docs/extending-blt.md

 # Extending / Overriding BLT

+BLT provides an extensive plugin and configuration system to allow for customization.

+## Adding a custom Robo Command or Hook

 BLT uses Robo to provide commands.

-## Adding a custom Robo Command or Hook

-Robo uses the [Annotated Command](https://github.com/consolidation/annotated-command) library to enable you to add commands as well as hook into existing BLT commands.
+Robo in turn uses the [Annotated Command](https://github.com/consolidation/annotated-command) library, which enables you to add commands as well as hook into existing BLT commands.
 This allows you to execute custom code in response to various events, typically just before or just after a BLT command is executed.

 For a list of all available hook types, see [Annotated Command's hook types](https://github.com/consolidation/annotated-command#hooks).

+You can find an example command and hook that you can extend in `blt/src/Blt/Plugin/Commands`, which is exposed via PSR4 in composer.json at `Example\Blt\Plugin\Commands`.

 To create your own Robo PHP command or hook:

-1. Create a new file in `blt/src/Blt/Plugin/Commands` named using the pattern `*Commands.php`.
-The file naming convention is required.
-You can also provide custom commands in a separate Composer package as long as it exposes them via PSR4.
-1. You must use the namespace `Example\Blt\Plugin\Commands` in your command file.
-1. Generate an example command file by executing `blt example:init`.
-You may use the generated file as a guide for writing your own command.
+1. Choose a location for your new command file.
+It can exist in your project's `blt/src` directory like the example above, or another directory in your project, or even a completely separate Composer package.
+1. Name the file using the required pattern `*Commands.php`.
+1. Use a namespace ending in `*\Blt\Plugin\Commands` and ensure this is exposed via PSR4 (in your composer.json file).
 1. Follow the [Robo PHP Getting Started guide](http://robo.li/getting-started/#commands) to write a custom command.

 ## Replacing/Overriding a Robo Command